 Make Use of Your Small Business Tax Advisor

-Before you consider making the best use of a small business tax advisor, it helps to know that you have the best and a full service CPA and tax advisory firm.
+Before you consider making the best use of a small business tax advisor, it helps to know that you have the best tax advisory team.
 You’re an expert at your business, and that is where you should put your efforts and expertise.
 Hire the best for the all-important tax advice to save money over the years.

 No matter how good you are at the business end of things, you can waste money on the taxation end if you are not working with the best at legally clawing back every dollar possible from the IRS.
 The right small business tax advisor or team will not only help you each year with smart tax filing, but also with planning for your estate and future retirement.

 Consider hiring a small business tax advisor or team that can cover most or all these bases:

 - Licensed Tax Preparers – Appropriately licensed tax preparers are registered with the IRS to represent you in the event of an auditi.
 They stay current on IRS and tax regulations and have great value in helping you to avoid audit situations.
 No matter how good the work, now and then the IRS still has questions, and you want a licensed tax professional ready to answer them to your benefit.

 - Bookkeeping and Tax Preparation – Consider these two tasks as tied together for accuracy, efficiency, and saving money.
 While it is common for some to consider bookkeeping as simply entering income and expenses in ledgers, it should be more than that in practice with the small business tax advisor or team.
 Proper categorization of income and expenses can lead to tax savings as well as avoidance of audits or IRS questions.
 When the bookkeeping process is properly set up, it makes the preparation of tax returns faster, more accurate, and audit-averse.